SilverBlog/silverblog/README.md

 ## Why SilverBlog

-* Simple, small blog system
+* Simple, small blog system.
-* Easy to install and deploy
+* Easy to install and deploy.
-* Full Rss support
+* Full Rss support.
-* Modular design, easy to add, delete
+* Modular design, easy to add, delete.
-* No database design
+* No database design.
-* Equivalent Hexo static page generation module, just a line of commands, you can run on Github Page
+* Equivalent Hexo static page generation module, just a line of commands, you can run on Github Page.
-* Mac OS and Linux support
+* Mac OS and Linux support.
-* Have an Android client
+* Have an Android client.
 * Have a web manager.

 ## how to install